UK Job Seekers Allowance – Amount, Eligibility, Application Process

 Who is eligible for Job Seekers Allowance?

-To become eligible for Job Seekers Allowance you must fulfil the following conditions: not be pursuing any full-time education, be below the State Pension age, not be working as a full-time employee and not have any physical disabilities.
+To become eligible for Job Seekers Allowance you must fulfill the following conditions such as not be pursuing any full-time education, be below the State Pension age, not be working as a full-time employee, and not have any physical disabilities.

 How much money is given under the New-Jobseekers Allowance?

-Under the New-Jobseekers Allowance, if you are 24 years old or below 24, you’ll be paid £67.20 weekly.
-Those who are 25 years old or above, will be paid £84.80 weekly.
+The New-Jobseekers Allowance will pay you £67.20 weekly if you are 24 years old or below 24.
+Those who are 25 years old or above are paid £84.80 weekly.

-The Department of Work and Pensions, Government of the UK, launched thve UK Job Seekers Allowance to financially assist unemployed people of the UK for a maximum period of 6 months.
-Candidates who fulfil all the requirements can apply for this allowance scheme by visiting the above-mentioned website of the Job Seekers Allowance.
+The Department of Work and Pensions, launched the UK Job Seekers Allowance to assist unemployed people financially for a maximum period of 6 months.
+Candidates who fulfill all the requirements can apply for this allowance scheme by visiting the official website.

 Leave a Reply